The Wicked Years: Another Day trilogy

 In 2021, Maguire continued the story of The Wicked Years with a sequel series called Another Day, following Rain and her adventures in a new land known as Maracoor.
 The first book, The Brides of Maracoor, sees Rain join the titular brides, a flagellant community of quasi-nuns who spend their days weaving "the nets of time".
 A second book, The Oracle of Maracoor, was published in 2022, and the final book, The Witch of Maracoor, was published in October 2023.

 Other books

-Outside of the tetralogy, The Wicked Years also includes Tales Told in Oz (2012), a short story collection exploring the folklore of Oz; and Elphie: A Wicked Childhood (2025), a prequel focused on Elphaba's childhood.
+Outside of the tetralogy, The Wicked Years also includes Tales Told in Oz (2012), a short story collection exploring the folklore of Oz; Elphie: A Wicked Childhood (2025), a prequel focused on Elphaba's childhood; and the upcoming Galinda: A Charmed Childhood (2026), focused on Glinda's childhood.

 In March 2025, William Morrow Paperbacks published the first volume of a graphic novel adaptation of Wicked, with illustrations by Scott Hampton.